wipu/iwant-demo/README.md

 # iwant-demo
-A project that demonstrates features of the [iwant](http://iwant.sourceforge.net) build system
+A multi-module project that demonstrates features of the [iwant](http://iwant.sourceforge.net) build system

 ## Quick start: Studying the code with Eclipse